Deus: In theological terminology

 In Cartesian philosophy, the phrase deus deceptor is sometimes used to discuss the possibility of an evil God that seeks to deceive us.
 This character is related to a skeptical argument as to how much we can really know if an evil demon were attempting to thwart our knowledge.
-Another is the deus otiosus ("idle god"), which is a creator god who largely retires from the world and is no longer involved in its daily operation.
-A similar concept is that of the deus absconditus ("hidden god") of Thomas Aquinas.
+Another is the deus otiosus ('idle god'), which is a creator god who largely retires from the world and is no longer involved in its daily operation.
+A similar concept is that of the deus absconditus ('hidden god') of Thomas Aquinas.
 Both refer to a deity whose existence is not readily knowable by humans through either contemplation or examination of divine actions.
 The concept of deus otiosus often suggests a god who has grown weary from involvement in this world and who has been replaced by younger, more active gods, whereas deus absconditus suggests a god who has consciously left this world to hide elsewhere.

-Latin phrases with "deus"
+Latin phrases with deus

-Nobiscum deus ("God with us") was a battle cry of the late Roman Empire and of the Byzantine Empire.
-The name Amadeus translates to "for love of God".
-The genitive/dative dei occurs in such phrases as Roman Catholic organization Opus Dei (work of God), Agnus Dei (Lamb of God) and Dei Gratia (By the Grace of God).
+Nobiscum deus ('God with us') was a battle cry of the late Roman Empire and of the Byzantine Empire.
+The name Amadeus translates to 'for love of God'.
+The genitive/dative dei occurs in such phrases as Roman Catholic organization Opus Dei ('work of God'), Agnus Dei ('Lamb of God') and Dei Gratia ('By the Grace of God').
+The ablative/dative deo occurs in expressions as Deo Optimo Maximo ('to God, most good, most great').